learn-co-curriculum/uci-mod-2-assessment/README.md

 ## Technical Requirements

+To retrieve the content you will need to have `git` installed.

 You will need to have the `ruby` program and the `bundler` gem installed.

-Upon cloning the repo to your local machine, run `bundle install` and ensure that your application works.
+After cloning the repo to your local machine, run `bundle install` and ensure that your application works.

 ## Proficiency 1: Basic HTML Site Design